-What does ROR it mean to my rental business?
+What does ROR mean to my rental business?

-One of the most important items any business owner has to decide is what price point should be used for his services.
-In the Equipment Rental industry, a service industry, the price point for our rental assets is arguably one of the most important factors in operating a profitable business.
+One of the most important items any business owner has to decide is what price point should be used for their services.
+In the equipment rental industry—a service industry—the price point for our rental assets is arguably one of the most important factors in operating a profitable business.
 The ability to get the proper revenue for services rendered is a key factor in the overall sustainability of a rental organization.

-Example – We have 10 Air compressors that have an average initial cost of $15,000.
-We rent these air compressors out for a 1 month period with an average time-based utilization of 60%.
+We have 10 air compressors that have an average initial cost of $15,000.
+We rent these air compressors out for a one month period with an average time-based utilization of 60%.
 The total revenue gained during this time frame is $9,000.

 ROR = (monthly revenue x 12)/(Total Initial Cost of Equipment x Utilization %)